pubudu08/Pubudu.github.io/README.md

 [Github](https://github.com/pubudu08/pubudu08.github.io/blob/master/Noteboooks/K-Means.ipynb) [nbviewer](http://nbviewer.jupyter.org/github/pubudu08/pubudu08.github.io/blob/master/Noteboooks/K-Means.ipynb)

 Problem: Analysis of Customer purchasing Patterns, a clustering approach to unsupervised machine learning.
 Clustering with KMeans is one of algorithms of clustering. in this notebook I'll demonstrate how it works.

+## About Me,

+Canberra,AU based and results driven data analyst with strong commercial skills and business acumen.
+Willing to work with data science in business environments to solve real-life problems.
+A professional with a background in Software engineering and a track record of delivering projects to budget within deadlines and effective use of resources.

+### Technical Skill Set:

+* Python, R, Java programming
+* SQL
+* Practical Machine Learning and Deep Learning
+* Data Cleaning and Data Pre-processing